ncboot/shim-review/README.md

 **Remember to post the entries of all the binaries.
 Apart from your bootloader, you may also be shipping e.g. a firmware updater, which will also have these.**

-Hint: run `objcopy --only-section .sbat -O binary YOUR_EFI_BINARY /dev/stdout` to get these entries.
+Hint: run `objcopy --dump-section .sbat=/dev/stdout YOUR_EFI_BINARY` to get these entries.
 Paste them here.
 Preferably surround each listing with three backticks (\`\`\`), so they render well.
 *******************************************************************************
 [SHIM:
 sbat,1,SBAT Version,sbat,1,https://github.com/rhboot/shim/blob/main/SBAT.md
 shim,4,UEFI shim,shim,1,https://github.com/rhboot/shim
-shim.ncomputing,1,NComputing Global Inc,shim,16.0,mail:security@ncomputing.com
+shim.ncomputing,1,NComputing Global Inc,shim,16.1,mail:security@ncomputing.com

 GRUB2:
 sbat,1,SBAT Version,sbat,1,https://github.com/rhboot/shim/blob/main/SBAT.md
-grub,4,Free Software Foundation,grub,2.12,https//www.gnu.org/software/grub/
+grub,5,Free Software Foundation,grub,2.14,https//www.gnu.org/software/grub/
-grub.ncomputing,1,NComputing Global Inc,grub2,2.12,mail:security@ncomputing.com
+grub.ncomputing,1,NComputing Global Inc,grub2,2.14-d38d6a1a,mail:security@ncomputing.com
 ]

 *******************************************************************************